modelscope/data-juicer/tools/postprocess/README.md

 Use [data_mixture.py](data_mixture.py) to mix multiple datasets.

-This script will randomly select samples from every dataset and mix theses samples and export to a new_dataset.
+This script will randomly select samples from every dataset and mix these samples and export to a new_dataset.

 ```shell